Intro

 • Competition didn't have any obvious weaknesses

-• VRBO is behind competition because you can't search events and activities
+• VRBO can't search for events and activities

 Research